Pro is free for all users until May 2026 ./get-pro

 Search

-Press / or click the search icon.
+Press Ctrl+F (Cmd+F on Mac) or click the search icon.
 The search panel provides several filters that can be combined:

-Results span all locations — online and offline — and are paged and sortable by name, type, size, date, or duplicate count.
+Results span all locations · online and offline · and are paged and sortable by name, type, size, date, or duplicate count.
+When you have a location or folder selected, a scope checkbox appears to restrict the search to that context.

 Click a file in the results and use Show in Folder to navigate the tree to its containing folder with the file selected and scrolled into view, regardless of which page it falls on.